Everything you ever wanted to know about making Ganache! A simple, two-ingredient recipe for a delicious frosting, filling, drip, or glaze.

 The milk and white chocolate turned out completely fine, but I made those at a separate time (when I was not distracted by photos), covered them, and left them alone.

-- Use high quality (couverture) chocolate.
+- Do use high quality (couverture) chocolate.
 This will make a huge difference in the taste and texture, and help ensure your ganache cooperates and doesn’t split.

-- Chop the chocolate as fine as possible.
+- Do chop the chocolate as fine as possible.
 Larger chunks will take longer to melt into the cream and might not melt and emulsify fully, causing the ganache to split.

-- Use a glass or metal bowl.
+- Do use a glass or metal bowl.
 Plastic bowls can affect the texture and appearance.

 - Use a glass bowl if making it in the microwave.